 However, fall also brings shorter days, an increased chance of rain, and chilly evenings, especially in northern Europe, so you'll have to remember to pack extra layers to accommodate for October's sporadic weather fluctuations no matter where you go.
-You should also be aware that some restaurants and resorts in southern Europe may close up shop at the end of September so won't be open when you arrive.
+You should also be aware that some restaurants and resorts in southern Europe may close up shop at the end of September and won't be open when you arrive.

 Europe Weather in October

 The weather varies drastically across northern, southern, coastal, and inland Europe, but the entire continent usually experiences high temperatures between the upper 40s and lower 70s F and low temperatures between the lower 30s to upper 60s F, on average.
 Southern cities like Sicily and Rome still enjoy warm weather most of the month while northern cities like Helsinki, Finland may already be experiencing freezing temperatures and even snowfall.

 |City and Country||Average High||Average Low||Days With Rainfall|